mwhapples/BrailleBlaster-NG-docs/manual.md

 ### Modifying the View

-BrailleBlaster's customizable interface allows you to adjust the size and placement of tools to suit your preferences.
+BrailleBlaster’s customizable interface allows you to adjust the size and placement of tools to suit your preferences.

 #### Changing Font Size